NEUROIMAGING / MAGNETIC RESONANCE

 DWI/FLAIR mismatch (DFM)

-• may be helpful in the indication of IV thrombolysis in patients with stroke of unknown onset or wake-up stroke (WUS)
+• may be useful to guide intravenous thrombolysis (IVT) in patients with stroke of unknown onset or wake-up stroke (WUS)

 • WAKE-UP WAKE-UP trial (Thomalla, 2018) WAKE-UP trial (Thomalla, 2018)

-• DWI / FLAIR mismatch (DWI positive in <1/3 of the MCA territory, FLAIR still negative)
+• DWI/FLAIR mismatch is present (DWI positive in <1/3 of the MCA territory, FLAIR still negative)

 • MR WITNESS

-• DWI / FLAIR mismatch (DWI positive in <1/3 of the MCA territory, FLAIR negative or with only minimal lesion)
+• DWI/FLAIR mismatch (DWI positive in <1/3 of the MCA territory, FLAIR either negative or showing only minimal lesion)

-• IVT performed within 4.5 hours of symptom onset
+• IVT administered within 4.5 hours of symptom onset

 • n = 80, sICH 1.25% (as defined by ECASS III)